jbx-protocol/juice-docs-v1/protocol/learn/getting-started.md

   returns (uint256) { ... }
 ```

-Anyone who holds your project's tokens can redeem them for a proportional share of the project's overflow by calling [`JBETHPaymentTerminal.redeemTokensOf(...)`](../contracts/or-payment-terminals/jbethpaymentterminal/write/redeemtokensof.md).
+Anyone who holds your project's tokens can burn them for a proportional share of the project's overflow by calling [`JBETHPaymentTerminal.redeemTokensOf(...)`](../contracts/or-payment-terminals/jbethpaymentterminal/write/redeemtokensof.md).
 The overflow amount is the treasury's balance minus the current funding cycle's target.

-Redeeming tokens burns them, and allows your token holders to exit the community at any time with their share of the funds.
+Redeeming tokens allows your token holders to exit the community at any time with their share of the funds.

 ```solidity
 function redeemTokensOf(